Taha-Hassan-Git/Comment-Box/README.md

 ## Summary

 The user can input a name, email, comment and submit.
-THe submit button is not activated until all three fields have an input.
+The submit button is not activated until all three fields have an input.
+After submitting a comment the new element is scrolled into view.
 There is currently no regex on the name or email fields, unfortunately, something to add in future.